 Live for Today but Plan for Tomorrow (it’ll be here sooner than you think.)

-DAVID RAE, CFP®, AIF® is a Los Angeles-based fiduciary financial planner with Trilogy Financial Services.
+DAVID RAE, CFP®, AIF® is a Los Angeles-based fiduciary financial planner with DRM Wealth Management.
 He has been helping friends of the LGBT community reach their financial goals for over a decade.
 He is a regular contributor to the Advocate Magazine Investopedia and Huffington Post as well as the author of the Financial Planner Los Angeles Blog.
 Follow him on Facebook, or via his website www.davidraefp.com

 If you liked How much Life Insurance do I need You may also like:

-Advisory Services provided by Trilogy Capital Inc, a Registered Investment Adviser.
-Separate advisory and securities services may be provided by National Planning Corporation (NPC), a SEC Registered Investment Adviser and broker-dealer.
-Member FINRA and SIPC.
-Trilogy Capital, Inc and Trilogy Financial are affiliated by common ownership and are separate and unrelated to NPC.
-Please consult with your representative to confirm which company’s behalf services are being provided.
 The opinions voiced in this article are for general information only.
-They are not intended to provide specific advice or recommendations for any individual and do not constitute an endorsement by NPC.
+They are not intended to provide specific advice or recommendations for any individual and do not constitute an endorsement by DRM.
 “How much Life Insurance do I need”